Concatenated Classic and Neural (CCN) Codes: ConcatenatedAE: Training and Experimental Results

 We consider a standard AE $(7,4)$ code as the reference code to illustrate the BLER gains from CCN codes as compared to the reference code.
 We first consider the AWGN channel to compare the reference code with CCN codes that have approximately the same code rate or that are constructed by concatenating the reference code with a high-rate outer code.
 Suppose either errors-only or errors-and-erasures RS decoders as the outer decoder of the CCN code to illustrate the effects of defining symbol erasures; see Fig.~\ref{fig:AWGN} for AWGN results of codes trained for this channel.
 The $E_b/N_0$ gain from a $(15\cdot 7, 11\cdot 4)$ CCN code as compared to the $(7,4)$ reference code at a BLER of $10^{-4}$ is approximately $0.7$~dB.
 Similarly, at the same BLER the $E_b/N_0$ gain from a $(255\cdot 12,223\cdot 8)$ CCN code is approximately $3.1$~dB, where the BLER improvements due to implementation of symbol erasures are negligible.
 Furthermore, the gap between the normal approximation for a $(255\cdot 12,223\cdot 8)$ code at BLER of $10^{-4}$ and the CCN codes designed with the same parameters is approximately $2.1$~dB, part of which is due to the performance degradation caused by concatenation.

-Suppose next a Rayleigh channel $Y_i=H_iX_i+N_i$ for $i=1,2,\ldots,n$, where $(H_i,X_i,N_i)$ are mutually independent, $X_i$ is the channel input under a block power constraint for all codewords $X^n$, $H_i$ is the Rayleigh channel coefficient with $\mathbb{E}[H_i^2]=1$, and $N_i\sim \mathcal{N}(0,\sigma^2)$.
+Suppose next a Rayleigh channel $Y_i=H_iX_i+N_i$ for $i=1,2,\ldots,n$, where $(H_i,X_i,N_i)$ are mutually independent, $X_i$ is the channel input under a block power constraint for all codewords $X^n$, $H_i$ is the Rayleigh channel coefficient, with $\mathbb{E}[H_i^2]=1$, and $N_i\sim \mathcal{N}(0,\sigma^2)$.
+Furthermore, we do not assume that the channel state information is available at the NNs.
 BLER results for the Rayleigh channel are depicted in Fig.~\ref{fig:Rayleigh} to compare the standard AE $(7,4)$ reference code with $(255\cdot 12,223\cdot 8)$ CCN codes, both of which are trained for the Rayleigh channel.
 We observe that CCN codes under errors-and-erasures decoding provide a significant $E_b/N_0$ gain of approximately $8.3$~dB at a BLER of $\num{e-4}$, which illustrates the robustness of CCN codes to fading channels.
 Moreover, the gap between the performances of errors-and-erasures decoding and errors-only decoding is less than $0.05$~dB.
-Now, consider a bursty channel $Y_i=X_i+N_i+W_i$, where $(X_i,N_i,W_i)$ are mutually independent, $N_i\sim\mathcal{N}(0,\sigma^2)$, and $W_i= C_iD_i$ such that $C_i\sim\mathcal{N}(0,2\sigma^2)$ and $D_i$ is a Bernoulli random variable with $\Pr[D_i=1]=p$, for which we choose $p=0.1$ as in \cite{KOCodes}.
+Now, consider a bursty channel modeled as $Y_i=X_i+N_i+W_i$, where $(X_i,N_i,W_i)$ are mutually independent, $N_i\sim\mathcal{N}(0,\sigma^2)$, and $W_i= C_iD_i$ such that $C_i\sim\mathcal{N}(0,2\sigma^2)$ and $D_i$ is a Bernoulli random variable with $\Pr[D_i=1]=p$, for which we choose $p=0.1$ as in \cite{KOCodes}.
 We simulate the AWGN-trained standard AE $(7,4)$ reference code and $(255\cdot 12,223\cdot 8)$ CCN code under errors-and-erasures decoding in the bursty channel and the BLER results are given in Fig.~\ref{fig:burst}.
 We observe that CCN codes are robust to the bursty channel and provide an $E_b/N_0$ gain of approximately $6.2$dB as compared to the reference code at a BLER of $\num{e-4}$.